joergen7/cf_worker/README.md

 [![hex.pm](https://img.shields.io/hexpm/v/cf_worker.svg?style=flat-square)](https://hex.pm/packages/cf_worker) [![Build Status](https://travis-ci.org/joergen7/cf_worker.svg?branch=master)](https://travis-ci.org/joergen7/cf_worker)

-cf_worker is a worker implementation for the common runtime environment (CRE).
+The Cuneiform worker is a worker implementation for the common runtime environment (CRE).
 The worker uses the Erlang foreign function interface (Effi) to execute tasks and interacts with the (distributed) filesystem via a Posix interface.

-## Usage
+## Integration and Build

-### Adding the Cuneiform worker to a Project
+### Adding the Worker to a Project

 Although the Cuneiform worker application can be imported also directly from GitHub, we recommend adding a dependency via [hex.pm](https://hex.pm).
 Here, we show how this can be done using the build tools [rebar3](https://www.rebar3.org) or mix.